TITLE:

 · Review course content for technical accuracy and consistency with Jefferson Lab practices and external requirements.

-· Assist the ES&H Training Committee in determining institutional equivalency of training obtained at other institutions.
+· Determine institutional equivalency of training obtained at other institutions.

-· Competent in the subject, be effective and credible as presenters.
+· Maintain competency in the subject; be effective and credible as presenters.

 · Ensure you are prepared and on time for your designated courses.